CCS-Lab/project_tDCS_public/README.md

 tDCS Pavlovian bias
 ----------------
-"Anodal transcranial direct current stimulation over the dorsolateral prefrontal cortex modulates the balance between Pavlovian and instrumental systems in the punishment domain"
+"Causal role of the dorsolateral prefrontal cortex in modulating the balance between Pavlovian and instrumental systems in the punishment domain"

 * `1_Accuracy`: Behavioral analysis and plotting
 * `2_Fit_model`: Fit models using Rstan codes (Hierarchical Bayesian Analysis)